iralhi/Test-GIT/README.md

 # Test

-Project to traning with GIT and Gradle
+Project to traning with GIT